taivop/joke-dataset/README.md

-# A dataset of English plaintext jokes.
+# A dataset of English plaintext jokes

-There are about 200k jokes in this database from three sources.
+There are about 208 000 jokes in this database from three sources.

 I make no claim on ownership of these files, nor do I necessarily endorse the jokes in them.
 This dataset is provided for research purposes (see License section below).